 Concept First Learning Centre was founded by Calvin Kong, a former Senior Teacher for Physics with the Ministry of Education (MOE) Singapore.
 As a Senior Teacher for Physics, Calvin Kong provided expertise in the design of the Physics Curriculum in schools, eventually becoming very familiar with the Syllabus set by Cambridge International Examinations (CIE).

 During his service period of more than a decade, he was also one of the 0.75% of 32 000 MOE Teachers who was trained by American Teaching Experts from Massachusetts (Research for Better Teaching, Inc.) and California (New Teacher Centre) in the Skillful Teaching Enhanced Mentoring (STEM) Programme.
 Upon being certified, he went on to be a mentor to other Physics teachers ranging from Interns to Teaching Scholars.

-While knowing that good academic results will place an individual on an advantageous starting point, Calvin Kong had also seen beyond and wants his students to be well-equipped with other skills that are even more crucial for life’s journey ahead.
-With this vision, Calvin Kong founded Concept First (CF) Learning Centre, which is not just a place to achieve good academic results, but also to train critical and independent thinkers.
+While knowing that good academic results will place an individual on an advantageous starting point, Calvin Kong has also seen beyond and wants his students to be well-equipped with other skills that are even more crucial for life’s journey ahead.
+With this vision, Calvin Kong founded Concept First (CF) Learning Centre, which is not just a place to achieve good academic results, but also to groom critical and independent thinkers.
 In fact, the curriculum designed by him emphasises heavily on these skills.
-The amazing outcome is that not only had all students improved in grades but also developed a skill that will last a lifetime.
+The amazing outcome is that not only do students improve their grades, but also develop a skill that lasts a lifetime.